Join Queries

 Explanation:

 All courses are returned.
-The “History” course has no enrolled student, so name is NULL.
+The "History" course has no enrolled student, so name shows up as NULL.

 FULL OUTER JOIN